vanderleisilva/christmas-css/docs/README.md

 [Click here](https://vanderleisilva.github.io/christmas-css/demo) and checkout how it looks like, take a time and inspect the code ;)

 ##### CSS is awesome!
-In times of **Front End fatigue** why not *really* learn what is basis and essencial!?
+In times of **Front End fatigue** why not *really* learn what is basic and essencial!?
 So, let's CSS our lifes!
 Hehe!